umbraco/UmbracoDocs/14/umbraco-cms/reference/notifications/notification-handler.md

 Once you've made your notification handlers, you need to register them with the `AddNotificationHandler` extension method on the `IUmbracoBuilder`.
 This enables them to run whenever a notification they subscribe to is published.
 There are two ways to do this:

-1. In the **Startup** class, if you're making handlers for your site
+1. In the **Program** class, if you're making handlers for your site
 2. In a [**composer**](../../implementation/composing.md), if you're a package developer subscribing to notifications

-## Registering notification handlers in the startup class
+## Registering notification handlers in the program class

 In the `Program.cs` file, register your notification handler after `AddComposers()` but before `Build()`: